beaconsproject/hydrology_explorer/README.md

-# beaconshydro_explorer_kdtt
+# hydrology_explorer

-App works and operates at the scale of the Liard River Basin only.
+Repository for the core development and release versions of the hydrology_explorer Shiny application.

+To access regional versions:
+ <a href="https://github.com/beaconsproject/beaconshydro_explorer_qc" target="_blank">Quebec hydrology explorer</a>
+ <a href="https://github.com/beaconsproject/beaconshydro_explorer_kdtt" target="_blank">KDTT hydrology explorer</a>